 Here today, let’s explore the allure of beauty through neuroscience, emotion, and aesthetic intelligence, and how visual experiences shape memory and influence creative direction.
 And why beauty, even when subtle, can change the way we see.

-The allure of beauty shows up in quiet ways like a shift in light, a gesture or a gaze, an imperfect curve, or a story that holds so much meaning.
+The allure of beauty shows up in ways like a shift in light, a gesture or a gaze, an imperfect curve, or a story that holds so meaning.
 It is often a small detail that holds your attention and possibly only your attention.
 But why?

 We’re drawn to balance and symmetry, sure, but what lingers in our subconscious is often less perfect.
 It’s something that catches us off guard or interrupts what we expected to see.